 “Duke is physically much closer to his subject matter.
 The viewer can see — and feel — the surface of what is being photographed, whether it’s the brick walls suffering from general neglect or the skin of his subjects, people who have had to endure being alive under these specific circumstances.
 The portraits are most welcome here: without them, the depictions of facades of building would just not suffice to get a viewer engaged.
 This is not because they’re bad pictures — on the contrary.
 It’s simply because the human presence needs to be explicitly spelled out.”
 Jörg M.Colberg, Conscientious Photography Magazine

-The photographs were made on several visits over a two-year duration, 2022 to 2024.
-Although the series can only offer a slice of time over this given period, I hope the work, both as a creative endeavour and visual document, honours the land, the crofters of Lewis and our shared heritage.
+Although I can only offer a slice of time over a given period in this community’s history, I hope the body of work as a creative endeavour and visual document, offers a heartfelt response and fair representation of this land, the crofters of Lewis and our shared heritage.
 PD